cmdviegas/hadoop-spark/myfiles/README.md

-⚠️ Place your files and scripts in this folder.
-It will be mapped as a volume in order to be accessible inside container.
+⚠️ Place your files and scripts in this folder — it is mounted as a volume inside the container, making its contents accessible during runtime.